aditidinesh05/Credit_Card_Fraud_Detection/README.md

 # 💳 Credit Card Fraud Detection using Machine Learning

-This project is part of the **CODSOFT Data Science Internship** and focuses on building a **machine learning classification model** to detect fraudulent credit card transactions.
+This project focuses on building a **machine learning classification model** to detect fraudulent credit card transactions.
 The project addresses a real-world problem where **fraud cases are extremely rare**, making accurate detection both challenging and critical.

 ---